 Need eco-friendly junk removal?
 BOOK A PICKUP ❯

-The national sea level has risen a mere 6.5 inches since 1950.
+The national sea level has risen 6.5 inches since 1950.
 However, nearly half of that increase was seen in only the last 20 years.
-While that may not seem like much, it has translated to a 200-400% increase in flooding throughout the United States in the last 2 decades.
+While that may not seem like much, it has translated to a 200 – 400% increase in flooding throughout the United States in the last 2 decades.

 Another analysis estimates that hundreds of coastal communities in the US will soon face chronic, disruptive flooding due to rising sea levels that will directly affect people’s homes, property values, and their very lives.